PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 console.log(obj.greeting()); //  'Hi, I'm Albert!
 ```

-2. Object literal (a literal is a notation for representing a fixed value in source code):
+2.Object literal (a literal is a notation for representing a fixed value in source code):

 ```javascript
 const obj = {